Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-07-06-Orthonormal.md

 These methods are all roughly:  Given $\mathbf{v}$ inspect the components and choose vector $\bar{\mathbf{w}}$ based on them.
 Cross product creates an orthgonal vector.
 This effectively partitions the sphere into "combing" groups.

+The method above can be extended at increased computational complexity to shape how the normals are combed.
+As an example we could add a twist in {$\\mathbf{x,y}$} like that found in a Wiechel projection or any of a number of craziness.

 <br>

 ------